MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-users-profiles-roles.md

 *-* You cannot delete profiles that originate from extensions.
 The extension must first be uninstalled.
 *-* You can only delete one profile at a time.

-## To delete all personalisations made by a user
+## <a name="to-delete-all-personalizations-made-by-a-user" />To delete all personalisations made by a user

 You can delete all changes that a user has made to pages.
 Deleting changes can be useful, for example, if an employee has changed role and no longer needs them.
 Deletions revert the page layout back to what's defined by the profile.